CalebSutherland/MyTuner/README.md

 # MyTuner

-This is a web application designed to help guitar players tune their instruments and track their practice sessions.
-It uses real-time pitch detection and offers customizable themes.
+This is a web application designed to help guitar players tune their instruments and help them practice for free.
+It uses real-time pitch detection and offers customizable themes and tunings.

 **Try it out here:** [https://my-tuner.vercel.app/](https://my-tuner.vercel.app/)